harrybaines/portfolio-website/README.md

 # Portfolio Website

 Handcrafted portfolio website design built with Jekyll, Tailwind CSS and Flowbite.

-Visit the live site [here](https://www.harrybaines.net).
+THe

+The site is deployed on Netlify, and can be viewed [here](https://www.harrybaines.net).

+## Setup

 Install gems from `Gemfile`: